getsentry/sentry-javascript/docs/triaging.md

 reply and put the issue in backlog.
 You may also encourage the user to contribute a PR themselves if we are unlikely to find time to resolve the issue ourselves anytime soon.

 Additionally, triaging does not have to happen in one sitting.
-If you've investigated a reasonable amount of time into triaging an issue, but have not yet found the root cause/a solution, you can always post an update in the issue about what you've tried so far (and what worked/didn't work), and continue looking into the issue later/on another day.
+If you've invested a reasonable amount of time into triaging an issue, but have not yet found the root cause/a solution, you can always post an update in the issue about what you've tried so far (and what worked/didn't work), and continue looking into the issue later/on another day.
 This depends on the severity of the issue, of course - if something appears to be a critical issue potentially affecting lots